 Elizabeth is an MPA Fellow (’18) concentrating in International Development focusing on Food Security.
 She aspires to gain further insight on project management for rural agricultural development.
 At CIPA, she focuses her research on global food insecurity using data-driven insights to influence evidence-based policy decisions.
 Prior to joining CIPA, Elizabeth completed a Fulbright Fellowship in Brazil (‘15).
 She also performed public policy research and has delivered data analysis for public policy seminars in Toronto, Canada, and Washington, DC.
 Elizabeth has worked with institutions including the Centro Internacional de Mejoramiento de Maize y Trigo, Mowat Centre, University of Toronto School of Public Policy and Governance, the Woodrow Wilson International Center for Scholars, the Canadian Centre for Responsibility to Protect, and Oxfam Canada.
 Elizabeth holds an Honours Bachelor of Arts with Distinction from the University of Toronto (’13) and speaks Spanish and Portuguese.

-Lillian is an MPA Fellow (‘18) concentrating in International and Community Development.
-She focuses on sustainable and transparent practices in the public, private, and nonprofit sectors, specifically in the U.S. and sub-Saharan Africa.
+Lillian is an MPA Fellow (‘18) concentrating in Economic and Financial Policy.
+She focuses on sustainable and transparent practices in the private and nonprofit sectors, specifically in the United States and sub-Saharan Africa.
 In particular, she is passionate about analyzing ways to maximize the potential positive economic and social benefits of the private sector.
-Having spent a portion of the past few years conducting research, teaching, and studying in South Africa, she recently returned to Cape Town to serve as a Content PostGrad for Eventerprise.com.
-Lillian’s research interests include international customary law, political transparency, gender studies and socially responsible business practices.
-She’s also passionate about education, having spent a significant amount of time as a teacher in both the U.S. and South Africa.
+Lillian’s research interests include financial management, international and customary law, historic preservation and socially responsible business practices.
+She’s also passionate about education, having spent a significant amount of time as a teacher in both the U.S. and Cape Town, South Africa.
 She graduated summa cum laude from the Pennsylvania State University (16’) and holds an honors degree in Political Science.